kimfucious/sakura/README.md

 Once you have more than a few posts, your home page will begin to fill up.
 Pagination allows your posts to be split across several pages that are navigatable using Bootstrap pagination controls.

+Pagination is enabled on the `index.html` page with the `enabled: true` front-matter entry as shown above.

-The maximum number of posts per page can be controlled by the `pagination` entry in the `_config.yml` file.
+The maximum number of posts per page can be controlled by the `per_page` entry under the `# Pagination` section in the `_config.yml` file.
 Change this to whatever you want and reset the server to see the result.

 The pagination controls are using Font Awesome icons, which might be overkill.
 If you're daring, you can change this in the `_includes/pagination.html` file to suit your wants/needs.